 Parsley Container Gardening

 Parsley herbs (Petroselinum crispum) grow best in a sunny, preferably south-facing window where they will receive six to eight hours of direct sunlight every day.
-If your window doesn’t provide that much light, you will have to supplement it with fluorescent lighting.
+If your window doesn’t provide that much light, you’ll have to supplement it with fluorescent lighting.
 Turn the pot every three or four days so that the plant doesn’t lean into the sun.

 Parsley container gardening is no different than growing any other potted herbs.
 Choose a container that fits snuggly on the window sill.
 It should have several drainage holes and a saucer underneath to catch water as it drains through.
 Fill the pot with a good quality potting soil and add a handful of clean sand to improve the drainage.

-Humidity isn’t usually a problem when you grow parsley in the kitchen where steam from cooking and the constant use of water helps keep the air moist.
+Humidity isn’t usually a problem when you grow parsley in the kitchen where steam from cooking and the frequent use of water helps keep the air moist.
 In other locations, you may need to mist the plants from time to time.
 If the leaves look dry and brittle, set the plant on top of a tray of pebbles and add water to the tray, leaving the tops of the pebbles exposed.
 As the water evaporates, it increases the humidity of the air around the plant.

 How to Grow Parsley Indoors